Matt-D-Smith/Opallios/Documentation/Description_Document.md

 There is a 32MB SDRAM on the board, I can use this to either achieve 24 bit color, or double buffer the frames.
 I probably still need sync registers to only write here at certain times.

+---
+NOTES
+---
+when GPMC write to any in range of LED frame data, grab both data and address, and forward to custom shaped 4096 * 18 ram. decode from there using LSB of address whether it is RG or B data.
+Separate register space and RAM space, do 2 different decodings for these.

+figure out how to do block writes on GPMC

 ## Parts List